saracemal/backend-interview-prep/README.md

 25. Does Ruby allow multiple inheritances?
 Ruby does not allow inheriting from more than one parent class, but it does allow module mixins with include and extend.

+26. What is the meaning of “skinny controllers, skinny models”?
+As a codebase grows, fat models get out of hand, start doing too many things and become unmanageable.
+Models should handle persistence without being bloated with logic.
+Models can be made skinnier by keeping the single responsibility principle in mind and moving logic out of models, and into other design patterns like service objects.